4d/docs/docs/Concepts/classes.md

 Specific 4D keywords can be used in class definitions:

 - `Function <Name>` to define class functions of the objects.
+- `Class constructor` to initialize new objects of the class.
 - `property` to define static properties of the objects with a type.
 - `Function get <Name>` and `Function set <Name>` to define computed properties of the objects.
-- `Class constructor` to define static properties of the objects.
 - `Class extends <ClassName>` to define inheritance.

 ### `Function`